GiacomoPope/giacomopope.github.io/README.md

 ## About Me

-I am currently playing CTFs as a member of [cr0wn](https://cr0wn.uk) and I cofounded the website [CryptoHack](https://cryptohack.org) with [Hyperreality](https://github.com/hyperreality/ctf-writeups).
+I am currently playing CTFs as a member of [cr0wn](https://cr0wn.uk) and I co-founded the website [CryptoHack](https://cryptohack.org) with [Hyperreality](https://github.com/hyperreality/ctf-writeups).

 Currently I am particularly interested in elliptic curve cryptography, so the writeups I choose to discuss will generally be focused on this area.